mikaelvesavuori/minion/README.md

 Minion is a simple CLI wrapper that calls OpenAI APIs with prefabbed prompts and your Git diff data.
 It expedites proactive - rather than reactive - code reviews, commit messaging, test generation, and diagramming.

+### Key modalities

+#### Assist

+Generate unit tests from code, integration tests from schemas, or any applicable tests from your changes.

+#### Feedback

+Code reviews from your files or changes.

+#### Coaching

+Supportive and coaching prompts helps you build better solutions.

 ## What to know

 This solution uses cURL to call OpenAI APIs.
 OpenAI will not train their models based on API calls, so this is a "safer" solution than, for example, using the web version of ChatGPT.